• Find duplicate and similar photos, as well as other duplicate files

 The deleted files go to the Recycle Bin, allowing easy restoring of deleted files when needed.

-The Photos app supports photos from various sources: local folders (e.g., Pictures), external devices, OneDrive, and iCloud Photos.
+It supports photos from local folders (e.g., Pictures), external devices, OneDrive, and iCloud Photos.
 You can see the added source(s) in the navigation bar on the left.

-Note: It will miss duplicates with different file names.
+• It doesn't detect duplicate photos with different file names.

 Below is how this method works.

-3. Browse through your photos.
-If you see this icon in the thumbnail of a photo, it means that this photo is a duplicate.
+5. Browse through your photos.
+If you see there’s a Duplicate icon (3 overlapping squares) a Duplicate icon in the thumbnail of a photo, it means that this photo is a duplicate.
 You can select it for removal.
 Select other unwanted duplicates.

 Tip: In a set of duplicates found by the Photos app, the items are exactly the same.
 Generally, it’s okay to delete either version.